-Set up a one-on-one
+Set up a 1:1

-By helping them to link their strengths and interests to attainable goals, employees will be able to take ownership of their own professional development plan.
+A useful method to make sure these goals incentivize rather than discourage your team member is the SMART model, which you can use as a check list.
+By helping them to link their strengths and interests to attainable goals, people will be able to take ownership of their professional development plan.

-Encourage through Feedback
+Encourage through feedback

 Excited to start, but don’t have the tools or processes in place?